LifeContext/lifecontext/readme.md

 ## 🎯 Core Features

 - **Life Context Base:** Intelligently builds a comprehensive record of your life context across web, apps, and smart devices.
 Continuously evolves through interaction, preserving your knowledge and experiences.
 - **Context API**: Provides developers with a unified interface to store, retrieve, and manage contextual data, making cross-platform integration and expansion simpler and more efficient.
 - **Companion Insights**: Proactively understands your life context and surfaces the moments, ideas, and priorities that truly matter to you—so information finds you, not the other way around.

-- **Contextual Chat**: Understands your personal context to answer questions, recall memories, or reorganize inspiration—becoming an extension of your mind and memory.
+- **Contextual Chat**: Understands your personal context to answer questions, recall memories, or reorganize inspiration—becoming an extension of your memory and mind.
 - **Adaptive Scenarios**: Delivers precise, context-aware responses within specific vertical domains based on your instructions, enabling truly context-driven intelligence.
 - **Task Automation**: Transforms AI from a thinker into a doer—proactively triggering and continuously executing conditional tasks based on your context, embedding intelligence into everyday life.
 - **Content Generation**: Creates documents, images, audio, video, and notes on demand—helping you capture, organize, and express ideas naturally and effortlessly.
+- **Digital Avatar**: As your own personal digital avatar, engage in endless interactions with the world.

 ![img](src/mindmap.png)